lcalisto/workshop-postgis-raster/README.md

 **Example 9 - ST_Value**

-ST_Value allows us to extract a pixel value from a point or a set of points.
+*ST_Value* function allows us to extract a pixel value from a point or a set of points.
 In this example, we extract the elevation of the points that are in the *vectors.lugares* table.
+Because the points geometry is multipoint and *ST_Value* function requires single point geometry, we convert from multi point into single point geometry using *(ST_Dump(b.geom)).geom*.

 ```sql
 SELECT b.name,st_value(a.rast,(ST_Dump(b.geom)).geom)